MRSA Staph Infections Are Drug-Resistant and On the Rise

 “Superbug” Found at Schools Across the U.S. --Bacteria that killed Virginia teen found in other schools - NEW YORK (CNN) -- Students at a high school in Virginia prepared Thursday for the funeral of a popular classmate, the victim of a deadly drug-resistant strain of bacteria that has turned up in schools across the country recently.
 It's called MRSA, short for methicillin-resistant Staphylococcus aureus, and is responsible for more deaths in the United States each year than AIDS, according to new data.

-970+ Cases Of 'Superbug' Statewide -(CBS 5 News, Phoenix - Arizona has recorded just over 970 cases of MRSA, a strain of staph bacteria resistant to antibiotics, so far this year through Oct.
-11, the Arizona Department of Health Services said.
+970+ Cases Of 'Superbug' Statewide -(CBS 5 News, Phoenix - Arizona has recorded just over 970 cases of MRSA, a strain of staph bacteria resistant to antibiotics, sin less than a year, the Arizona Department of Health Services said.

 10 Men Contract Staph Infections In NY